 I hold a master’s degree in business and a master’s degree in Non-Profit Management.
 I currently serve on the Northern Region Council, Colorado Mountain Club, I serve as the Co-Director of the Colorado Mountain Club Basic Mountaineering Course, and I am a volunteer driver for Meals on Wheels Fort Collins.

-Evelyn Stiefel survives her late husband as a naval spouse for 20 year and has raised 5 children.
-She continues to support all branches of service and currently married to a Army veteran now retired after 25 years of service.
-Evelyn and her husband are the proud parents of 9 children and 9 grandchildren.
-Evelyn Stiefel is the owner of A-Frame Mortgage and Deems Roofing, She has worked in the mortgage industry since 1993 and is currently licensed in the state of Colorado and Hawaii.
+Evelyn Stiefel survives her late husband as a naval spouse married for 20 years and has raised 5 children.
+She continues to support all branches of service and currently married to an Army veteran now retired after 25 years of service.
+Evelyn and her husband are the proud parents of 9 children and 10 grandchildren.
+Evelyn Stiefel is the owner of A-Frame Mortgage with offices located in Greeley, Colorado and Honolulu Hawaii.
+She has worked in the mortgage industry since 1993 and is licensed in Colorado and Hawaii.
 Evelyn's been a vital part in assisting and supporting the community in obtaining home ownership throughout the state.
-She has held a position in a North Chicago law firm as an experienced certified paralegal and also worked for the Larimer County human Services.
-Evelyn is the president of the Greeley Centennial Rotary Club, has served on the board of directors, and has ben an active member for 14 years.
+She has held a position in a North Chicago law firm as an experienced certified paralegal and also worked for the Larimer County Human Services.
+Evelyn is the past president of the Greeley Centennial Rotary Club, has served on the board of directors, and is an active member for 18 years.
 Evelyn has earned 2 Paul Harris awards for her contributions and continues to support the Greeley Centennial Rotary in efforts to enhance the Greeley community through her volunteer work and community support.
-Evelyn is also a Past board member of Triangle Cross Ranch in Galton Colorado; Supports the Weld County Food Bank, and an is a past member of the Habitat Resource Committee.
-Past member ship also includes the Rocky Mountain Elk Foundation and a past sponsor of the Junior ROTC at North Ridge High School, of Greeley Colorado.
+Evelyn is also a past board member of Triangle Cross Ranch in Galton Colorado; Supports the Weld County Food Bank, and a past member of the Habitat Resource Committee.
+Past membership also includes the Rocky Mountain Elk Foundation and a past sponsor of the Junior ROTC at North Ridge High School, of Greeley Colorado.

 Jonathan Seitz owns Seitz Funeral Services Inc., which operates multiple funeral homes in the Northern Colorado area.
 He received his Bachelors of Science in Business Administration from the University of Northern Colorado.
 He currently sits on the board for Greeley Centennial Rotary and Network Beyond.
 In his free time he enjoys spending time with his wife and 3 children.